Skip to content

 Brand Key features SLS-free Plant-based oils Baby-friendly

-QV Dermatology-tested; widely available Yes No (mineral oil base) Yes (check label)
+QV Dermatology-tested; widely available in pharmacies and supermarkets Yes No (mineral oil base) Yes (check label and usage guidance)

-Redwin Fragrance-free; glycerin-rich Yes No (mineral oil base) Use with care on heat-prone areas
+Redwin Fragrance-free; glycerin-rich for extra slip Yes No (mineral oil base) Often used in families; use with care on heat-prone areas

 Sorbolene cream side effects & alternatives